How long does it take to resolve a personal injury case?

 One of the most common questions that our clients ask is: how long it will take to settle my personal injury case?
 Unfortunately, no lawyer can answer that question for certain because every case is different and it can take time to reach the best outcome possible (if you encounter a lawyer who claims to be able to resolve your case in a fixed time period, that may be a red flag).
 And of course, if the insurance company refuses to offer an acceptable settlement, your case may go to trial which will extend the timeline a bit further.

-To help you understand what to expect in a personal injury case, our experienced personal injury litigation team at Munley Law Personal Injury Attorneys explain the timeline of a typical case and the factors that can impact your recovery.
+To help you understand what to expect in a personal injury case, our experienced personal injury team at Munley Law Personal Injury Attorneys explain the timeline of a typical case and the factors that can impact your recovery.

 Understanding the Stages of a Personal Injury Case